 The Meitivs aren’t an isolated case.
 A dad in the U.K. confronted potential action from child protective services for allowing his 7-year-old cross the street and walk 45 yards into the bus while he watched from across the street.
 In 2009, a mother in Mississippi was chastised by authorities for allowing her 10-year-old walk to football practice.

 The Columbus, Mississippi police chief, Joseph St. John, outlined the embarrassing situation faced by law enforcement working without clear guidance.
 “People will get angry if nothing happens and they believe we do a great deal, but when something really had happened they would be upset we had not done enough,” St. John said.

 The balance between liberty and security is catchy, and one every parent needs to weigh.
 The general idea about what’s too much liberty and what isn’t enough changes from generation to generation.
 Additionally, it will always change, to a extent, from family to family as well as from child to child.
-The most extreme “free-range” parent and also the most involved “helicopter” parent both desire their kids to be happy, secure and engaged.
+The most extreme “free-range” parent and also the most involved “helicopter” parent both desire their kids to be happy, secure, Orlando dead animal removal, and engaged.
 The question it’s not easy to inquire without emotion is this: How do we identify when a child is in actual danger when leaving space for parents to make individual decisions?